 These are true to size, but you might want to consider their slim fit cut.
 And because they are supposed to look snug, they aren’t as flexible as you would probably want them to be.

-The only women’s pants on this list, the Under Armour Women’s Tactical Patrol Pant is also the most expensive at $80.
+The only women’s pants on this list, the Under Armour Women’s Tactical Patrol Pant is also the most expensive.
 Its brand is more known for its sports and athletic wear products, so it’s no wonder this one has an athletic fit.

 Keep in mind that it is a low-waist cut.
 It can be a good or bad thing, depending on how you would like them.
 This Indonesia-made pants are 100% polyester and decently stain-proof and water-repellant.